-The Department of Modern Languages gives students the opportunity to become cross-cultural experts in an ever more globalized world.
-It offers a variety of language, culture and literature courses designed to foster understanding cultures other than one's own.
-The Department seeks to better prepare students to succeed in an ever more internationalized world.
+The Department of Modern Languages gives students the opportunity to become cross-cultural experts in an ever more globalized world

-Programs in Arabic, French and Italian offer the chance to explore languages that provide an excellent basis to further a variety of careers in fields such as education, international development, diplomacy and government, national security, communications, journalism, arts and culture, fashion, medicine, and global business and finance.
+Programs in Arabic and French offer the chance to explore languages that provide an excellent basis to further a variety of careers in fields such as education, international development, diplomacy and government, national security, communications, journalism, arts and culture, fashion, medicine, and global business and finance.

 Why Study Arabic?